Perfect and Maximum Randomness in Stratified Sampling over Joins: Experimental Evaluation

-However, our technique might not result in ideal allocation for all possible sample size configurations.
-Hence, here we study their accuracy.
-We used 3 relations.
-The population, varying from $150$ to $1000$, was divided in all combinations between the 3 relations such that each relation at least had 5 tuples.
-The sample size was varied from 15 to 100.
-Table~\ref{uc:expt:single-error} shows that all error metrics are low -- validating the effectiveness of our formula in practice for the single stratum use case.
+Since our approach might not result in the optimal allocation~(Section~\ref{uc:parameter-discussion}), we look at its accuracy by trying different relation and strata sizes, using $3$ relations.
+The total \emph{population size}, $|R_1| + |R_2| + |R_3|$, was varied from $150$ to $1000$.
+For each population size, all possible assignments to $|R_1|$, $|R_2|$, and $|R_3|$ were tried.
+We ensured that each relation had a minimum of 5 tuples.
+The sample size was varied from $15$ to $100$.
+We found the optimal allocation through brute-force search -- searching for larger population and sample sizes was prohibitively expensive.
+Table~\ref{uc:expt:single-error} shows that all error metrics are low -- validating the effectiveness of our technique in practice for the single stratum case.